The $\ell$-modular local theta correspondence in type II and partial permutations: Introduction

 \subsection{Acknowledgements}

 I am grateful to Hengfei Lu for his valuable feedback and for allowing me to double-check my results against previous computations conducted by him.
-I would also like to thank Corina Ciobotaru and Alberto Minguez for the insightful discussions on earlier versions of this manuscript.
+I would also like to thank Corina Ciobotaru and Alberto M{\'i}nguez for the insightful discussions on earlier versions of this manuscript.
 The author was supported by a research grant (VIL53023) from VILLUM FONDEN.